mongodb/docs/source/reference/configuration-options.rst

    *Default:* 100

+   Specify values in milliseconds.

    Sets the threshold for :program:`mongod` to consider a query "slow" for the database profiler.
 The database logs all slow queries to the log, even when the profiler is not turned on.

-   Specify values in milliseconds.
+When the database profiler is on, :program:`mongod` the profiler writes to the ``system.profile`` collection.

    .. seealso:: ":setting:`profile`"